cerc-io/ipld-eth-beacon-indexer/README.md

 - Create a Github issue before starting your work.
 - Follow the branching structure.
 - Delete your branch once it has been merged.
+  - Do not delete the `develop` branch.
+We can add branch protection once we make the branch public.

 ## Branching Structure